HypothesisWorks/hypothesis/paper.md

 3. How do we generate human readable test cases?

-Traditionally property-based testing has adopted random test-case generation to find interesting test cases, followed by test-case reduction (see [@DBLP:conf/pldi/RegehrCCEEY12, DBLP:journals/tse/ZellerH02]) to turn them into human readable ones, requiring the users to manually specify a *validity oracle* (a predicate that identifies if an arbitrary test case is valid) to avoid invalid test cases.
+Traditionally property-based testing has adopted random test-case generation to find interesting test cases, followed by test-case reduction (see @DBLP:conf/pldi/RegehrCCEEY12, @DBLP:journals/tse/ZellerH02) to turn them into more human readable ones, requiring the users to manually specify a *validity oracle* (a predicate that identifies if an arbitrary test case is valid) to avoid invalid test cases.

 The chief limitations of this from a user's point of view are that writing correct validity oracles is difficult and annoying,